causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func add(key: K, value: V): Option<V>
 ```

-Functionality: Inserts a new key-value pair into the [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek).
+Function: Inserts a new key-value pair into the [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek).
 For existing keys in [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek), the key's value will be replaced with the new value.

 Parameters:

 - key: K - The key to insert.
 - value: V - The value to assign.

-Return Value:
+Returns:

 - [Option](../../core/core_package_api/core_package_enums.md#enum-optiont)\<V> - If the key existed before assignment, the old value is wrapped in [Option](../../core/core_package_api/core_package_enums.md#enum-optiont) and returned; otherwise, returns [Option](../../core/core_package_api/core_package_enums.md#enum-optiont)\<V>.None.